 You're also going to get the stuff that goes on outside of me, the external.
 You're going to get suffering.
 You're going to get celebration.
 You're going to get sickness.
 You're going to get tragedy.
 Bearing with one another means we're in for the long haul.
 We support one another in suffering, and we seek to restrain one another in struggle.

 The Christian community has a regular diet of suffering and celebration, and we pull up the table to both.
 Why?
 Because the ethic of the kingdom is grace, not reciprocity.
-It’s not about what I can get; it’s about what I can give.
-That’s what it means to bear with one another.
+It's not about what I can getgive.
+That's what it means to bear with one another.

 Then he says forgiving one another, because the primary currency of the Christian community is grace.
 Christ not only establishes the pattern of forgiveness but also the possibility of forgiveness.
 Why?
 Because we who have been forgiven much are to forgive much.